 Hemoglobin is the part of the blood that carries oxygen to all parts of the body.
 There are different types of hemoglobin.
 The type of hemoglobin we have is determined from genes that we inherit from our parents.
 Genes are the instructions for how our body develops and functions.
-We have two copies of each gene; one copy is inherited from our mother and one copy is inherited from our father.
+We have two copies of each gene; one copy is inherited from our mother in the egg and one copy is inherited from our father in the sperm.

-What is hemoglobin variant trait?
+What is hemoglobin G trait?

-The normal, and most common, type of hemoglobin is called hemoglobin A. Hemoglobin variant trait is when a baby inherited one gene for hemoglobin A from one parent and one gene for a hemoglobin variant from the other parent.
-People with hemoglobin variant trait are not sick.
+The normal, and most common, type of hemoglobin is called hemoglobin A. Hemoglobin G trait is when a baby inherited one gene for hemoglobin A from one parent and one gene for hemoglobin G from the other parent.
+People with hemoglobin D trait or hemoglobin G trait are not sick.

-Why do I need to know my baby has hemoglobin variant trait?
+Why do I need to know my baby has hemoglobin G trait?